input-output-hk/haskell.nix/test/README.md

 ### Haskell infrastructure test cases

-To build the test cases, run from this directory:
+To build the test cases, run from the `test` directory:

     nix-build --no-out-link default.nix